IBS Or Colon Cancer: Signs You Shouldn't Ignore.

 You can choose between two tests:

-1. stool-based tests: you give a stool sample and gets analysis for it.
+1. stool-based tests: you give a stool sample and get analysis for it.

-2. visual-based tests: when your doctor examine your colon either by colonoscopy or by computerized tomography (CT scans).
+2. visual-based tests: when your doctor examines your colon either by colonoscopy or by computerized tomography (CT scans).

 But persons at high risk like having family history diabetes or obesity should start screening at a younger age